Preparing For A

 A quality early childhood program will have it's doors open to parents and caregivers so they can visit the classroom whenever they get a chance.
 Some programs arrange special activities for the children and families or parents to do together.

 Most educational programs of any nature hold a parent teacher conference one to three times each year.
-I can remember parent/teacher conferences in kindergarten through eight grade when I was a child.
+A parent teacher conference for a preschool child differs from a K-12 conference in several ways.

-A parent teacher conference for a preschool child may differ from a K-12 conference in several ways.
-Hopefully the teacher and family members have become a team with common goals well before the first conference.
-Parents and teachers will work together to make a plan to help a child "Be all s/he can be."
-We want the parents to help us get to know everything we need to know to help the child reach his potential in all of the developmental domains.
+Typically the teacher and family members become a team with common goals well before the first conference.
+Parents and teachers work together to make a plan to help a child "Be all s/he can be" in these early years.
+We want the parents to help us get to know everything we need to know to help the child reach his potential in all of the developmental areas.

 Parent Teacher Conference Preparation